diogoleite87/diogoleite87/README.md

 ###

 <p align="left">
-  Hi there!
-I'm currently studying at the Universidade Federal Ouro Preto, in the seventh semester at System Information.
+  Hello!
+I am currently studying at the `Universidade Federal de Ouro Preto`, in the 8th semester of Information Systems.
 </p>

 ---